Stillat/social-media-image-kit/README.md

 ![Progress bar showing generation progress](.art/doc/generating_images.png)

 If you receive a `Symfony\Component\Process\Exception\ProcessFailedException` and the error message mentions Puppeteer you may have skipped part of the installation process.
-If you intend to use the provided Browershot, you will also need to ensure that Puppeteer is installed and configured on your system.
+If you intend to use the provided Browsershot, you will also need to ensure that Puppeteer is installed and configured on your system.
 For more information on how to do this, please consult the Browsershot documentation at https://spatie.be/docs/browsershot/v2/requirements.

 ### Step 5: View the Control Panel